nix-community/infra/devdoc/onboarding.md

 - Make them a `owner` of the [nix-community GitHub organisation](https://github.com/nix-community) and a member of the [nix-community GitHub `admin` team](https://github.com/orgs/nix-community/teams/admin/members).

   - `owner` will give them admin access to [Hercules CI](https://hercules-ci.com/github/nix-community).

+  - `owner` will give them access to the terraform state storage.

 - Make them an `admin` in these Matrix rooms: